celphin/Equitable/README.md

 # Equitable Package to run an equitable transform on two dimensional data sets

-Elphinstone, C. and Henry, G. (submitted to Ecosphere, 2019) show the multipurpose uses for the equitable transform.
+Elphinstone, C. and Henry, G. (Ecosphere, 2019) show the multipurpose uses for the equitable transform.
 Functions useful for analysing two dimensional data sets are included in this package.
 A two dimensional data set (d) is transformed via Td<-transformE(d) and a variety of matrices associated with the equitable transform is placed in Td.
 An example signal data set can be made via d<-eg4(2,2)
 (or other "eg?" type functions: see manual) and noise can be added to make a noisy 2D data set (d_noise) in a variety of ways as seen in the